 If you would like to exchange the original size of your subscription please email firstname.lastname@example.org

-Please note, the same terms above also apply for exchanges.
+Please note, the same terms above also apply to exchanges.

 None of the above Terms and Conditions affect your statutory rights.

-Project Lingerie is registered in the UK under the company number 09593785
+Project Lingerie is registered in the UK under company number 09593785

 Project L LTD

 Project Lingerie (PL) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how PL looks after your personal data when you visit our website (regardless of where you visit it from), and tell you about your privacy rights and how the law protects you, as well as how we collect and process data received from you on our site.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.